pantheon-systems/wpunit-helpers/README.md

 ### Flags

 #### `--skip-db`
 If set and `true`, this flag will skip the database creation step.
 This is useful if you are using a local database that is already set up.
-This replaces the (now deprecated `--no-db` flag).
+This replaces the (now deprecated) `--no-db` flag.

 #### `--dbname`
 This flag will set the name of the database to be created.
 The default value is `wordpress_test`.